manuhora/manuhora/README.md

 ## Hi there, I'm Manuel 👋

-I'm a Freshman pursuing a Computer Science Degree at [Rollins College](https://www.rollins.edu) in Winter Park, FL.
+I'm a First-year Computer Science student @ [Rollins College](https://www.rollins.edu) in Winter Park, FL.

 <!--
 **manuhora/manuhora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.